rpritam010/SOCIALACCLERATION/README.md

 The entire code is developed using spring boot for executing the code just download unzip files directly import it as a maven project over the any IDE which is supporting JAVA 11 and do not forget to connect the system with the internet for downloading the jar files required to execute the code.

 The db of the code is on google cloud and it is  developed for the CURD and sending the notification to another person who is register with the application and the whoes details like FaceTime id (only present with the IOS device) and the other detatils are present over my db.

+The code is completely developed my me and not copied from any were .

+For any clearification contact me on
+Email:- pritamrajbps@gmail.com
+Mobile no/whats app:- +91 8969650244